Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_asynchronous_replication/guide.en-gb.md

 The Offsite Replication option offered in 3-AZ regions is based on the asynchronous replication feature.
 With this Offsite Replication option, OVHcloud automatically generates a replication rule configuration with pre-filled parameters, whereas the S3-compatible asynchronous replication functionality allows the user to take control of the entire function (configuration and deployment).

-#### Where will the replicated data be stored since the replication rule configuration is managed by OVHcloud?
+#### Where will the replicated data be stored, since the replication rule configuration is managed by OVHcloud?

-Replicated data is stored like any other data in a bucket that OVHcloud automatically creates for you.
-User can choose his destination region or let OVHcloud choosing the most suitable location automatically
+Replicated data is stored like all other data, in a bucket automatically created by OVHcloud.
+The user can choose the destination region or let OVHcloud automatically select the most suitable region.

 #### What if a replica bucket is deleted?